 We’re not suggesting that some of the things on those lists aren’t important.
-Look at all of the suggestions carefully and help your student think about her lifestyle, her needs and her priorities.
+Look at all of the suggestions carefully and help your student think about lifestyle, needs and priorities.
 But amid all of the extra long sheets, the laundry bag or basket, the microwave, fridge, and matching comforters, there are four essentials that every college student really needs to be successful.
-Make sure your student heads to college with these four things and she’ll be equipped for a good start to her college career.
+Make sure your student heads to college with these four things and they’ll be equipped for a good start to her college career.

 Essential #1 – A good alarm clock (or two!)